 Dr. Timothy Miller’s research focuses on bringing novel therapeutic strategies to neurodegenerative diseases.
 As we work toward the goal of bringing these new therapies to human clinical trial, our exciting research often attracts national and international attention.

-Prospective natural history study of_C9orf72ALS_clinical characteristics and biomarkers Our team’s hard work has been published in Neurology.
+Prospective natural history study of C9orf72 ALS clinical characteristics and biomarkers Our team’s hard work has been published in Neurology.
 This paper profiles the clinical features, such as age at disease onset, survival duration, and measures of disease progression, of ALS patients with mutations in the C9orf72 gene.
-By defining the natural history of this patient population, this […]
+By defining the natural history of this […]

 The award goes to Timothy Miller, MD, PhD, of Washington University School of Medicine in St. Louis, Don Cleveland, PhD, of the Ludwig Institute at the University of California at San Diego, Richard Smith, MD, of the Center of Neurological Study in La Jolla, California, Toby Ferguson, MD, PhD, for Biogen and Frank Bennett, PhD, […]